 Approach

-This is quite literally how you approach the throw line, you may be shocked to learn that this ‘approach’ can affect your throwing technique quite a lot which is why this part of your pre-throw posture is compartmentalized into its own term.
+This is how you approach the throw line; you may be shocked to learn that this ‘approach’ can affect your throwing technique quite a lot, which is why this part of your pre-throw posture is categorized into its own terms.

 Angle of Entry

-Similarly, this describes the direction that a bowling ball will take when approaching the pins.
-For instance, hitting it ‘head on’ or hitting it from the left side, etc. Again, this affects your success greatly so it is often talked about using this phrase.
+Similarly, this describes a bowling ball’s direction when approaching the pins.
+For instance, hitting it ‘head on’ or hitting it from the left side, etc. Again, this affects your success significantly, so it is often talked about using this phrase.

 Backup Ball

-This simply refers to throwing a ball with a reverse spin.
+This refers to throwing a ball with a reverse spin.

 Big Four/Big Ears

-A specific term that refers to either a 4-6 or 7-10 split (see Split).
+A specific bowling term that refers to a 4-6 or 7-10 split (see Split).

 Bed Posts